docker/docs/content/manuals/desktop/use-desktop/_index.md

 The **Builds** view lets you inspect your build history and manage builders.
 By default, it displays a list of all your ongoing and completed builds.
 [Explore builds](builds.md).

-In addition, the Docker Desktop Dashboard allows you to:
+In addition, the Docker Desktop Dashboard let you:

 - Navigate to the **Settings** menu to configure your Docker Desktop settings.
 Select the **Settings** icon in the Dashboard header.
 - Access the **Troubleshoot** menu to debug and perform restart operations.
 Select the **Troubleshoot** icon in the Dashboard header.